-Your body and mind will thank you for take an extra minute to reflect on what you’re grateful for when you sit down to at the Thanksgiving table.
+Your body and mind will thank you for taking an extra minute to reflect on what you’re grateful for, when you sit down at the Thanksgiving table.

 A friend made you laugh with a text message.
 You’re going on vacation next month.
 Your cat likes you.
 Your team made the playoffs.
 Your family makes you feel needed.
 When you take a minute to remember all the good things in your life, no matter how big or small they may be, it can pay off big time for your health.

-Here are 6 of the proven ways that it does:
+Here are six of the proven ways that gratitude helps your health:

 When you’re feeling anxious and tired, instead of numerating your woes, try counting your blessings instead.
-Numerous studies have shown that simply by remembering the positive things in the world around you and in your own life can help boost levels of feel-good hormones serotonin and dopamine.
+Numerous studies have shown that simply by remembering the positive things in the world around you, and in your own life, you can help boost levels of the feel-good hormones: serotonin and dopamine.

 Move over Advil.
 One study found that those who were more grateful were less likely to report feeling aches and pains.
 Try it.
 You have nothing to lose.

-4. Gratitude keeps your blood pressure in check.
+4. It can help keep your blood pressure in check.

-It’s likely a side effect or reduced stress.
-Whatever the reason, those who practice gratitude have a 16 percent lower diastolic blood pressure and a 10 percent lower systolic blood pressure than those who don’t.
+Lowered blood pressure is a likely a side effect of reduced stress.
+Whatever the reason, those who practice gratitude have a 16% lower diastolic blood pressure and a 10% lower systolic blood pressure than those who don’t.

 Next time you feel a cold coming on, take a few minutes to appreciate the good things in your life.
-A study showed that those who are more optimistic have stronger immune systems; and optimism and gratitude go hand in hand.
+One study showed that those who are more optimistic have stronger immune systems, and optimism and gratitude go hand in hand.

 When you focus on what you have instead of what you don’t, you’re less likely to be depressed.
 Gratitude keeps you focused on the present, instead of worrying about what might be.